-Take the Hidden Stairs to Coit Tower for gorgeous views and a nice workout.
+Take the hidden steps to Coit Tower for gorgeous views of San Francisco and a nice workout.
 See the hidden homes and great views of the San Francisco Bay!

 Even though I grew up in the San Francisco Bay Area, I never visited Coit Tower until I moved away.
 It’s one of those famous San Francisco skyline buildings you always see, but rarely think to visit (if you’re a local).
 One day we were looking for something to do on a day trip to the city and we discovered that there are hidden stairways all over San Francisco.
 If you’ve never been to the city by the bay, you’ve probably seen the steep hills on TV or online.
 Some of the streets have such an incline that I don’t even like driving or parking on them!

 The result of these steep inclines are the amazing San Francisco Hidden Steps.
 There are several across the city, but my favorite are the hidden steps to Coit Tower.
 It’s a much better way to get to the tower (parking fills up at the museum) plus it’s more scenic, pretty, and calm.
 And it’s exercise!

 There are two sets of steps: the Filbert Street Steps and the Greenwich Stairs.
 We always go up the Filbert Stairs and walk back down the Greenwich ones, but you can do it either way.
 Lace up your walking shoes and let’s get started!

 The stairs are visible right across the street from the intersection of Sansome and Filbert Streets.
 You’ll see some apartment buildings with a stairway between.
 Start climbing…but don’t forget to look behind you as you climb.
 The views of the Bay Bridge are stunning.